momostarsky/imebra_git/docs/quick_tour.rst

     String patientNameIdeographic = patientName.getIdeographicRepresentation();

-Note that the previous code will throw one of the exceptions derived from :cpp:class:`imebra::MissingDataElementError` if the desidered patient name component is not present in the :cpp:class:`imebra::DataSet` (in Golang a panic is raised).
+Note that the previous code will throw one of the exceptions derived from :cpp:class:`dicomhero::MissingDataElementError` if the desidered patient name component is not present in the :cpp:class:`dicomhero::DataSet` (in Golang a panic is raised).

 You can specify a return value that is returned when the value is not present in order to avoid throwing an exception when a tag's value cannot be found in the DataSet :

 .. code-block:: c++

-    imebra::UnicodePatientName patientName = loadedDataSet.getUnicodePatientName(imebra::TagId(imebra::tagId_t::PatientName_0010_0010), 0, imebra::UnicodePatientName(L"", L"", L""));
+    dicomhero::UnicodePatientName patientName = loadedDataSet.getUnicodePatientName(dicomhero::TagId(dicomhero::tagId_t::PatientName_0010_0010), 0, dicomhero::UnicodePatientName(L"", L"", L""));

 in Java: